opensearch-project/documentation-website/_field-types/index.md

 Type | Description
 :--- | :---
 null | A `null` field can't be indexed or searched.
-When a field is set to null, OpenSearch behaves as if that field has no values. boolean | OpenSearch accepts `true` and `false` as boolean values.
+When a field is set to null, OpenSearch behaves as if that field has no values. boolean | OpenSearch accepts `true` and `false` as Boolean values.
 An empty string is equal to `false.` float | A single-precision 32-bit floating point number. double | A double-precision 64-bit floating point number. integer | A signed 32-bit number. object | Objects are standard JSON objects, which can have fields and mappings of their own.
-For example, a `movies` object can have additional properties such as `title`, `year`, and `director`. array | Arrays in OpenSearch can only store values of one type, such as an array of just integers or strings.
+For example, a `movies` object can have additional properties such as `title`, `year`, and `director`. array | Arrays in OpenSearch can only store values of one type, such as an array of only integers or strings.
 Empty arrays are treated as though they are fields with no values. text | A string sequence of characters that represent full-text values. keyword | A string sequence of structured characters, such as an email address or ZIP code. date detection string | Enabled by default, if new string fields match a date's format, then the string is processed as a `date` field.
 For example, `date: "2012/03/11"` is processed as a date.